-When I say “wait and see,” I don’t mean “wait and see” as in “wait and see.”
-I mean after you’ve left a message, set a period for when you anticipate hearing back.
+When I say “wait and see,” I don’t mean “wait and see,” as in “wait and see.”
+I mean, after you’ve left a message, set a period for when you anticipate hearing back.

 You want to give the benefit of the doubt to the nice part of you.
 The enraged part of you doesn’t want to waste an evening feeling unappreciated.

-That’s serious business if you had a date planned.
+That would be serious business if you had a date planned.

 Don’t call or text more than once, though.
 If the person who stood you up never responds, you’ll feel even worse, and if something legitimately went wrong, you’ll feel even worse.